EuVV22/hello-world/README.md

 # hello-world
-First class assignment for Code Louisville.
+Class assignment for Code Louisville.

 # About me
 - My name is Euclides Jose Vezga, I go by Jose Vezga for simplicity.